 It also helps campaigns understand the broader landscape of an area’s voting population to allocate better resources, such as volunteers and funds, where it matters most.

-By having a complete picture of an area’s voting population, campaigns are better equipped to make strategic decisions about how best to reach those potential voters to maximize turnout on Election Day.
+By having a complete picture of an area’s voting population, campaigns are better equipped to make strategic decisions about reaching those potential voters to maximize turnout on Election Day.

 Using Location Data for Targeted Marketing